weaveworks/weave/site/weavedns.md

 The 'Service: dns' section is pertinent to weaveDNS, and includes:

 * The local domain suffix which is being served
+* The list of upstream servers used for resolving names not in the local domain
 * The response ttl
 * The total number of entries